thegworld/gtx-browser/testing/libfuzzer/fuzzing_browsertests.md

 If you have an API to be fuzzed, make a simple libfuzzer fuzzer for just that API, to get the speed required to explore its attack surface.
-If however we want to fuzz a larger, more complex set of Chromium code, we usually need an entire browser process environment around us.
+If however we want to fuzz a larger, more complex set of GTx Browser code, we usually need an entire browser process environment around us.
 The browser process takes seconds to start, preventing coverage guided fuzzing from being effective.